+Prefer using a DIY organizer rather than buying a product or gadget that does the same thing?
 These are some of the best ideas I’ve seen for getting organized without spending a dime!
-I’ve added my 2-cents to each of these DIY storage organizers, and added a few new related DIY ideas of my own.
-The result: the best repurposing tips to help you get organized… for FREE!
+See my personal recommendations before trying each of these DIY organization ideas.
+These are the best repurposing tips to help you get organized… for FREE!

 Here are the best ways to store paint so you can actually reuse what’s leftover at some point.